Home

 Teachers Get Ready!

-The Environmental Living Program provides students, parents, and teachers with a wonderful opportunity to learn about an unusual chapter in California history through hands-on participation.
+The Environmental Living Program provides students, parents, and teachers with a wonderful opportunity to learn about an unusual chapter in California history through hands-on participation, as well as about the peoples of Metini / Fort Ross.
 To prepare for a successful and stress-free ELP or ELDP carefully read through the following, including the information provided on the webpage links.

 • Dedicate at least 6 weeks of classroom time to prepare for your overnight stay